-The kind of processing that documents require rarely change though.
+The kind of processing that documents require rarely changes though.
 They’re created, analyzed and stored.
 It's the type of methods required to manipulate those documents that do.
 Take, for example, XML.
 XML is quickly changing the way statistical, financial and business information is transmitted and exchanged.

 Why XML?
 The need to work on the same information in different ways-- whether for numeric, publishing or referencing purposes, is a key factor in trying to connect disparate systems.
 As a consequence, exchanging information is being brought to a more minute and technical point by managing documents on the raw data level.

 The use of XML schema vocabularies is rapidly advancing.
 For instance, an open XML standard for electronic communication, XBRL (Extensible Business Reporting Language), is pervading across the financial, accounting, software, and governmental communities.
 Another standard format for exchanging business data is the Electronic Data Interchange (EDI).
 It's the driving force behind Web-based information publishing systems used for buying, selling and trading information.
 EDI, as can be expected, is now being integrated with XML.

 With the use of XML, one is able to process documents easier and interact with other systems effectively.
 Undoubtedly, if your work relies on relationships with other businesses implementing an XML-based information system, there is cause for concern.

 Managing information can set off a chain reaction of questions.

 You deal with a number of clients and agencies with specific record and information demands.
 How does your company maintain its productivity while adjusting to the new standards?

 How do you participate in business transactions with other corporations using XML?
 Your systems aren't yet updated with XML support.